 How can you travel between the Macdonald Campus and the Downtown Campus?

-The Macdonald campus is about 35-40 minutes away from the Downtown Campus by car, commuter train, or McGill shuttle bus, and about an hour by city bus.
+Barring traffic at peak periods and unexpected road construction, the Macdonald campus is about 35-40 minutes away from the Downtown Campus by car, commuter train, or McGill shuttle bus, and about an hour by city bus.
 See this page for details.
 The city buses 211 and 221 run to downtown Montreal from the campus.
 You might also want to consider carpooling.
 A carpooling board is available in the Macdonald-Stewart Lobby.

 How do Freshman classes on the Macdonald campus differ from those on the Downtown Campus?